nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

    :label: newrenocongavoid

-So, there are two main difference between the TCP Linux Reno and TCP New Reno in ns-3:
+So, there are two main difference between the TCP Linux Reno and TCP NewReno in ns-3:
-1) In TCP Linux Reno absence or presence of delayed acknowledgement make no difference whereas in TCP New Reno it makes a difference.
+1) In TCP Linux Reno, delayed acknowledgement configuration does not affect congestion window growth, while in TCP NewReno, delayed acknowledgments cause a slower congestion window growth.
-2) In congestion avoidance phase, the arithmetic for counting the number of segments acked and deciding when to increment the cwnd is different for TCP Linux Reno and TCP New Reno.
+2) In congestion avoidance phase, the arithmetic for counting the number of segments acked and deciding when to increment the cwnd is different for TCP Linux Reno and TCP NewReno.

-Following graphs shows the behavior of window growth in TCP Linux Reno and TCP New Reno with delayed acknowledgement of 2 segments:
+Following graphs shows the behavior of window growth in TCP Linux Reno and TCP NewReno with delayed acknowledgement of 2 segments:

 .. _fig-ns3-new-reno-vs-ns3-linux-reno:

 .. figure:: figures/ns3-new-reno-vs-ns3-linux-reno.*
    :align: center

-   ns-3 TCP New Reno v/s ns-3 TCP Linux Reno
+   ns-3 TCP NewReno v/s ns-3 TCP Linux Reno

 HighSpeed
 ^^^^^^^^^